 Defenses for Identity Theft Charges

-With identity fraud charges, a Montgomery County fraud attorney tries to determine for what alleged purpose the client use the identity fraud.
+With identity fraud charges, a MoCo fraud attorney tries to determine for what alleged purpose the client use the identity fraud.
 What benefit did the client gain by way of allegedly committing the identity fraud?

 If there was no benefit, the motive is gone.
 Usually, it becomes more difficult for the government to prosecute that case.
 Additionally, regarding the person who claims the identity fraud took place, the government needs to consider what benefit or bias they have by bringing these allegations against a person.
 Usually, identity fraud cases have the financial benefit for the victim if the other person is found to have committed the identity fraud.

 There are cases in which someone claims the identity fraud when they do not want to pay their own bills.
 Later it is revealed that the person alleged someone else opened a credit card for their own benefit and that person had no permission given by the first party to do that.
 They did not gain any benefit.
 Those people are committing a fraud when they file a false claim of criminal activity in the case.

 Consequences of an identity fraud conviction could be a period of incarceration, probation, and anything that one might see in a criminal case.
 The judge’s decision on a penalty for the fraud depends on the fraud and how serious and widespread it is.
 If it is something minor in nature, a person might not see any incarceration.
 If it was a fraud perpetrated over a long period of time and considered more major in its impact, a person might see a period of incarceration as a result of that case.